Mike Corran, Managing Director of Prestige

 Dr Tom Murphy worked alongside the Trimplants team to develop and test their peat-free alternative Biochar product

-The Net-Zero Exchange project aims to bring researchers and enterprises from all areas together so we can explore a whole-systems approach to achieving net zero carbon.
+The Net-Zero Exchange project aims to bring researchers and businesses from all areas together so that together we can explore a whole-systems approach to achieving net zero carbon.